- What Documents Do I Need To Collect For Filing My Tax Return?

 To facilitate a productive discussion, I’ve included [a or two] tool(s) that will facilitate our work:

-1. A short, one-page checklist that outlines nine considerations that are fundamental to your RMD strategy [link to your white-labeled version from your website or Google Doc].
+- A short, one-page checklist that outlines nine considerations that are fundamental to your RMD strategy [link the File URL of your white-labeled version].

 While the checklist can help you spot good ways to identify all the different opportunities to consider, we are always available to meet with you to discuss your finances and goals and to identify what the best opportunities are for you.

-Please contact us today to schedule a time to discuss this further, or [schedule a time with us on our calendar here (insert your calendar link)].
+Please contact us today to schedule a time to discuss this further, or [Insert Calendar Link and Title].

 Sincerely,